kdeng00/Icarus/README.md

 ## Getting started
 There are several things that need to be completed to properly setup and secure the API.
-0. Create public and private keys
+1. Create public and private keys
-1. Auth0 API configuration
+2. Auth0 API configuration (Pending removal)
-2. API filesystem paths
+3. API filesystem paths
-3. Database connection string
+4. Database connection string
-4. Migrations
+5. Migrations

 ### Creating public and private keys